Conservation of Nabajjuzi Swamp, Uganda

 Achilles is aware of the vital importance of involving local people in order to conserve wetlands: ‘Wetlands are not protected in Uganda.
 In fact, if they fall within a national park, they are specifically not covered by conservation legislation.
 Instead, they belong to ‘the people’ and it is the people that can choose what happens there.’

 Since winning his Whitley Award, Achilles has helped boost local livelihoods by developing this opportunity, establishing an observatory from which the waterfowl and other wildlife can be viewed without disturbance.
 The new observatory was opened on World Wetlands Day in February 2005 by the Hon.
 Minister of State for the Environment.
-Both local people and tourists are enjoying the new facility, which incorporates an office for the wetland guide and a room for local community crafts.
-The observatory has quickly revealed further information about the species utilising Nabajjuzi, which qualify it as an Important Bird Area (IBA).
+Both local people and tourists are enjoying the new facility which incorporates an office for the wetland guide and a room for local community crafts.
+The observatory has quickly revealed further information about the species using Nabajjuzi, which qualifies as an Important Bird Area (IBA).
 Nabajjuzi has now been proposed for designation as a Ramsar site.

-In addition to the obervation tower, Achilles and his team have established several small demonstration plots to show local people how parts of the wetland can be used sustainably, providing food and income through low impact livestock grazing, reed weaving and bee keeping.
-This has been combined with a public awareness campaign and distribution of educational materials in the local language to highlight the importance of the wetland and the success of the project to local people.
+In addition to the observation tower, Achilles and his team have established several small demonstration plots to show local people how parts of the wetland can be used sustainably, providing food and income through low impact livestock grazing, reed weaving and beekeeping.
+This has been combined with a public awareness campaign and distribution of educational materials in the local language to highlight the importance of wetlands and the success of the project to local people.

 NABAJJUZI DESIGNATED AS A RAMSAR SITE

 November 2nd 2006

 Uganda has added nine wetlands, including Nabajjuzi, to the List of Wetlands of International Importance designated under the Ramsar Convention, bringing the national total to 11 sites covering a total of 354,803 ha.